 6. The same can be said for online videos.

-There is such an abundance of knowledge freely accessible on platforms such as YouTube and Vimeo!
+There is an abundance of knowledge freely accessible on platforms such as YouTube and Vimeo that can help you become a growth hacker.

 The advantages of these platforms are of course the infinite amount of knowledge available, the knowledge can be accessed for free, and the videos can be accessed whenever and wherever you want to!